On Huang and Wong's Algorithm for Generalized Binary Split Trees

 Fix any optimal tree $T^*$ for $(\Keys,p)$.
-Claim~\ref{claim: placement} determines the depth of all keys in $T^*$ except for the weight-5 key $\keyCzero$.
+Claim~\ref{claim: placement} imposes stringent constraints on the depth of all keys in $T^*$, except for the weight-5 key $\keyCzero$.
 There are two cases: \begin{outercases} \item[1]\emph{$T^*$ places $\keyCzero$ at depth 4.} With Claim~\ref{claim: placement}, this implies that $T^*$ is a complete balanced binary tree of depth 4 (like $\hfigtree{huang flaw}{a}$), whose sixteen depth-4 nodes hold the fifteen weight-10 keys and $\keyCzero$.
 By the order property, these depth-4 keys are ordered left to right, just as they are in $\hfigtree{huang flaw}{a}$, with the left-most four nodes at depth 4 having keys $\keyBzero$, $\keyCzero$, $\keyDzero$, and $\keyEzero$.

 The left spine has only five nodes.
-By the order property, all five keys less than $\keyCzero$ have to be on the spine.
+By the order property, all five keys less than $\keyCzero$ cannot be elsewhere than on the spine.
 So \emph{$\keyDone$ is not on the left spine.}

-Let $N$ be the parent of sibling leaves $\keyDzero$ and $\keyEzero$.
-Since $\keyDzero < \keyDone < \keyEzero$, by the order property, $\keyDone$ must lie on the path from $N$ to the root.
-Since $\keyDone$ is not on the left spine, and $N$ is the only node on this path that is not on the left spine, $\keyDone$ must be $N$.
+Let $M$ be the parent of sibling leaves $\keyDzero$ and $\keyEzero$.
+Since $\keyDzero < \keyDone < \keyEzero$, by the order property, $\keyDone$ must lie on the path from $M$ to the root.
+Since $\keyDone$ is not on the left spine, and $M$ is the only node on this path that is not on the left spine, $\keyDone$ must be $M$.
 So $\keyDone$ has depth 3 in $T^*$.
 Now exchanging $\keyDone$ with the root key gives a placement that costs at least 6 less, that is, at most $1762-6 < 1757$, which is impossible as the minimum placement cost is 1757.
-So Case 1 cannot happen.
+So Case~1 cannot happen.

 \item[2]\emph{$T^*$ places $\keyCzero$ at depth 5.} Let $L_0, L_1, \ldots, L_\ell$ be the left spine of $T^*$, starting at the root.
 Take $T'$ to be the subtree of $T^*$ rooted at $L_2$.
 By Claim~\ref{claim: placement}, $T^*$ has fifteen depth-4 nodes, holding the fifteen weight-10 keys.
-By the order property, these depth-4 keys are ordered left to right within their level.
-This implies that the weight-10 key $\keyEzero$ must be the third or fourth depth-4 key from the left in $T^*$.
-So $\keyEzero$ is in $T'$.
+By the order property, these depth-4 keys are ordered left to right within their level and at most twelve of them are not in $T'$.
+This implies that the weight-10 keys $\keyBzero$, $\keyD0$ and $\keyEzero$ must be in $T'$.